A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-Before proceeding we should choose an appropriate coordinate system.
-When there is spherical symmetry with respect to one distinguished point we naturally define a spherical GTCS $(x^0,r,{\theta},{\phi})$ with the distinguished point at the spatial origin.
-The distinguished point plays the role as a natural ``center of gravity''.
-Now, according to (2.14) the NKE takes the form of a (in general different) uniform increase in scale for each tangent space of the FHSs.
-Due to the spherical symmetry this increase in scale can be expressed as a purely radial, outwards-pointing 3-vector field ${\bf v}=v^{r}(r){\frac{\partial}{{\partial}r}}$.
+Before proceeding, we should choose an appropriate coordinate system.
+Whenever there is spherical symmetry with respect to one distinguished point, we naturally define a spherical GTCS $(x^0,r,{\theta},{\phi})$ (where $r$ is a Schwarzschild radial coordinate) with the distinguished point at the spatial origin.
+The distinguished point plays the role as a natural ``centre of gravity''.
+Now the local NKE should take the form of a (in general different) uniform increase in scale for each tangent space of the FHSs.
+Due to the spherical symmetry, this increase in scale can be expressed as a purely radial, outwards-pointing 3-vector field ${\bf v}=v^{r}(r){\frac{\partial}{{\partial}r}}$.
 We thus define ${\bf v}$ by applying the ``Hubble law'' in {\em the tangent space} of each point of the FHSs.
-Besides, the distance $\ell$ to the spatial origin in the tangent space of each point on the FHSs is given by ${\ell}=r{\sqrt{{\bar g}_{rr}}}$.
-The radial 3-vector field ${\bf v}$ and its speed $v{\equiv}{\sqrt{v^2}}$ are thus defined by (where ${\bar H}$ is the metric approximation of ${\bar H}_t$ given in (2.14)) \eqa v^{r}(r)={\bar H}(r)r, {\qquad} v(r)={\bar H}(r){\ell}(r)={\bar H}(r){\sqrt{{\bar g}_{rr}(r)}}r. \ena We now calculate the new metric ${\bf g}$ when ${\bf {\bar g}}$ is static and spherically symmetric, as assumed above.
-In this case the spherical GTCS defined above is in fact a HOCS and the metric takes the standard form \eqa \overline{ds}^{2} = -{\bar B}(r)(dx^0)^{2} + {\bar A}(r)dr^{2} + r^{2}d{\Omega}^{2}, \ena where ${\bar A}(r)$ and ${\bar B}(r)$ are smooth functions without zeros and $d{\Omega}^{2}{\equiv}d{\theta}^{2}+{\sin}^{2}{\theta}d{\phi}^{2}$.
+Besides, the distance $\ell$ to the spatial origin in the tangent space of each point on the FHSs, is given by ${\ell}=r{\sqrt{{\bar g}_{rr}}}$.
+The radial 3-vector field ${\bf v}$ and its norm $v{\equiv}{\sqrt{v^2}}$ are thus defined by (where the ``local Hubble parameter'' ${\bar H}(r)$ is the ``non-realized'' part of the quantity ${\bar H}_t$ defined in section 3.3) \eqa v^{r}(r)={\bar H}(r)r, {\qquad} v(r)={\bar H}(r){\ell}(r)={\bar H}(r){\sqrt{{\bar g}_{rr}(r)}}r. \ena We now calculate the new metric ${\bf g}$ when ${\bf {\bar g}}$ is static and spherically symmetric, as assumed above.
+For this case, the spherical GTCS defined above is in fact a HOCS and the metric takes the standard form \eqa \overline{ds}^{2} = -{\bar B}(r)(dx^0)^{2} + {\bar A}(r)dr^{2} + r^{2}d{\Omega}^{2}, \ena where ${\bar A}(r)$ and ${\bar B}(r)$ are smooth functions without zeros and $d{\Omega}^{2}{\equiv}d{\theta}^{2}+{\sin}^{2}{\theta}d{\phi}^{2}$.